khannashiv/DevOps-Projects/Project-1/AKS/helm/Implementation.md

      ```
      - Lists the ingress resources in the `robot-shop` namespace to confirm successful deployment and ingress setup.

-## Outcomes of hands-on where application gateway is deployed after AKS was deployed using bicep to see functionality of AGIC
+## Outcomes of hands-on where application gateway is deployed after AKS was deployed using bicep to see functionality of AGIC.
 - ![AKS-1.png](./Images/AKS-1.png)
 - ![AKS-2.png](./Images/AKS-2.png)
 - ![AKS-3.png](./Images/AKS-3.png)